thegenemyers/FASTK/README.md

 Note carefully, that in order to accommodate the unknown orientation of a sequencing read, a k-mer and its Watson Crick complement are considered to be the same k-mer by FastK, where the lexicograpahically smaller of the two alternatives is termed **canonical**.
-The histogram is always produced whereas the production of 2. and 3. are controlled by command line options.
-The table (2.) is over just the canonical k-mers present in the data set.
+The histogram is always produced whereas the production of a k-mer table (2.) and profiles (3.) are controlled by command line options.
+The table (2.) is over just the *canonical* k-mers present in the data set.
 Producing profiles (3.) as part of the underlying sort is much more efficient than producing them after the fact using a table or hash of all k-mers such as is necessitated when using other k-mer counter programs.
 The profiles are recorded in a space-efficient compressed form, e.g. about 4.7-bits per base for a recent 50X HiFi asssembly data set.

 ```